Solid Waste Collection

 Website additional resources

-The Sonoma County Waste Management Agency (SCWMA) is a joint powers authority whose mission is to implement waste diversion programs as required by State Law AB 939.
-The agency was formed in 1992 and includes the nine incorporated cities and the County of Sonoma.
-SCWMA’s job is to inform local Sonoma County residents and businesses of ways they can help reduce, reuse and recycle their solid waste and properly dispose of hazardous materials.
-SCWMA’s website provides many resources and guidance regarding household hazardous waste disposal, composting, wood waste recycling and planning and education.
+Zero Waste Sonoma (formerly the Sonoma County Waste Management Agency) is a joint powers authority whose mission is to implement waste diversion programs as required by State Law AB 939.
+Formed in 1992, Zero Waste Sonoma includes the nine incorporated cities and the County of Sonoma.
+Zero Waste Sonoma’s job is to inform local Sonoma County residents and businesses of ways they can help reduce, reuse and recycle their solid waste and properly dispose of hazardous materials.
+Zero Waste Sonoma’s website provides resources and guidance regarding household hazardous waste disposal, composting, wood waste recycling and planning and education.

 AB 1826: Mandatory Commercial Organics Recycling Law